MDMarikar/WSHP/_my_collection/FeedingDifficultiesArfid.md

 - **Investigation**: Monitor the child's weight and consider checking nutritional levels by evaluating FBC, vitamin D, and ferritin.
 - **Management**:
+  - Many children don’t meet criteria for ARFID but still have some restrictive food intake:
   - For children with autism:
     - **preschool non verbal young children with learning disability:** Provide reassurance and support around food chaining and maintaining weight.
     - **School-aged, cognitively able children**: They may have a limited but adequate diet.
 Provide reassurance and small suggestions for improvement.